AUDITIONS

 2025/26 SEASON AUDITIONS

-The audions have been held.
+The auditions have been held.
 Many thanks to all of you who came and tried out for a part.
 Better luck next time.
 Do try again.
-We are holding early auditions for our first play of the 2025/26 Season
+Here is the cast of characters that will bring this silly and fun story to life:

 |